antpearson/Mixd-CSS-Framework/README.md

 `/libs/mixd-modules.scss` contains mixins for common modules and details of accompanying markup.
 Should you produce any potentially re-useable / useful modules, update this file in the [master repository](https://github.com/Mixd/Mixd-CSS-Framework) after project completion.
 This allows for greater re-use of code between projects.

-Modules should contain structure and layout only with **no theme information** (use explicit CSS properties).
-Theme for each module can then be styled on a per-project basis, with a full view of that project's cascade prior to styling.
+Modules should **only** contain structure and layout with **no theme styles** (defined by explicit CSS properties). *Theme* for each module can then be added on a per-project basis, with a full view of that project's cascade prior to styling.

 ## Theme

+- **This is where you define appearance**
-- Theme rules define look and feel e.g. tyopgraphy, backgrounds, colours etc.
+- Theme rules define look and feel e.g. tyopgraphy, background, colour etc.
-- Use explicit properties e.g. `border-color` **not** `border` to style specifically.
+- Use explicit properties e.g. `border-color` **not** `border` to style elements specifically
 - Keeping *theme* separately allows for the extraction and re-use of *modules* between projects

 **Read:**
 * [goo.gl/ThLKb](http://goo.gl/ThLKb)

+### Icon Fonts

 ## State